Isbell Duality

 But these two functors are typically not inverses, not even up to natural isomorphism!
 Instead, Isbell duality says they are \define{adjoints}, meaning that $\hom(F^*,G)$ and $\hom(F,G^*)$ are naturally isomorphic for all $F \in [\C^{\op},\Set]$ and $G \in [\C, \Set]^{\op}$.
 This is analogous to the situation for vector spaces that are not necessarily finite-dimensional: taking the dual defines adjoint functors going back and forth between $\Vect$ and $\Vect^{\op}$, where $\Vect$ is the category of \emph{all} vector spaces over a given field.

-Isbell duality sets the stage for a panoply of further developments \cite{AveryLeinster}.
+Isbell duality sets the stage for a panoply of further developments.
 For example, just as the vector spaces where $i \maps V \to V^{\ast \ast}$ is an isomorphism are precisely the finite-dimensional ones, it is very interesting to study functors $F \in [\C^\op,\Set]$ such that the canonical map $i \maps F \to F^{\ast \ast}$ is an isomorphism.
+These objects form a subcategory of $[\C^\op,\Set]$ called the \define{reflexive completion} of $\C$ \cite{AveryLeinster,HughesPavlovic}.

 So far most applications of Isbell duality involve its generalization to enriched categories \cite{Willerton}.
 For example, this generalization gives a way to find, for any compact metric space $X$, the smallest compact metric space $Y$ containing a copy of $X$ with the property that for any $x \in X$ and $y \in Y$ there is a point $x' \in X$ such that